cosmos/cosmos-sdk/docs/docs/building-modules/10-autocli.md

 AutoCLI can be used alongside other commands within a module.
 For example, the `gov` module uses AutoCLI to generate commands for the `query` subcommand, but also defines custom commands for the `proposer` subcommands.

-In order to enable this behavior, set in `autocliv1.ModuleOptions` the `CombineCommands` field to `true`.
+In order to enable this behavior, set in `AutoCLIOptions()` the `EnhanceCustomCommand` field to `true`, for the command type (queries and/or transactions) you want to enhance.

 ```go reference
 https://github.com/cosmos/cosmos-sdk/blob/julien/custom-commands/x/gov/autocli.go#L98